NetApp/trident/docs/kubernetes/concepts/virtual_storage_pools.rst

 physical backend, backend pool, or backend type to use to meet desired criteria.

-Today, Virtual Storage Pools can be created for Element and SANtricity backends, as well as the Cloud Volumes Service for AWS and Azure NetApp Files service.
+Virtual Storage Pools can be defined on any of the Trident backends.

 .. _figVirtualStoragePools: